AmitxParmar/Windows-Port-Issue-Fix/README.md

 ``netstat -ano | findstr :3000
 tskill typeyourPIDhere``

-> But that doesn't seem to be Working, the .bat file saved me.
+> But that doesn't seem to be Working, the .bat File Saved me.

-## ``How to run the .bat file``
+### How to run the .bat file
-> Just Download the file and Run as administrator and the problem should be solved.
+> Just Download the file and Run as Administrator and the Problem should be Solved.